Asian Network on Research on Antidiabetic Plants (ANRAP)

 - To arrange exchange of visits by scientists working in the field

-- To organize seminars on plant materials as a source of antidiabetic agents
+- To organise seminars on plant materials as a source of antidiabetic agents

 - To cooperate with scientists working in various fields of natural products involving other plants or disease areas